wix/Detox/docs/Guide.ProGuardConfiguration.md

-You can skip this guide if you are working solely with debug builds (`android.emu.debug`, etc.), but as soon as you move to the **release builds**, where the native code gets minified and obfuscated, you are going to have problems with Detox if you leave your ProGuard rules unconfigured.
+You can skip this guide if you are working solely with debug builds (`android.emu.debug`, etc.), but as soon as you move to the **release builds**, where the native code gets minified and obfuscated, you are going to have problems with Detox if you leave your ProGuard rules not configured.

 :::

 Since Detox relies on
 [Android Reflection API](https://developer.android.com/reference/java/lang/reflect/package-summary)
 to integrate with React Native on Android, you should keep [ProGuard minification](https://developer.android.com/studio/build/shrink-code) under tight control.
-Otherwise, you'll be seeing Detox crashing or hanging up infinitely upon an attempt to run tests with your app built in **release mode**.
+Otherwise, you’ll be seeing Detox crashing or hanging up infinitely upon an attempt to run tests with your app built in **release mode**.

-To fix that, you'd need to return to your app build script:
+To fix that, you’d need to return to your app build script:

 ```diff title="app/build.gradle"
      buildTypes {